Apple Cake (German)

 - ½ cup Sour Cream or a little more and beat again until smooth.

 Pour mixture over apples.
-Bake at 350 degrees for 1 hour (a little more for a double batch).
+Bake the apple cake apple at 350 degrees F for 1 hour (a little more for a double batch).
 The custard will still jiggle when it’s done.

-Take out of the oven and add other chopped dried fruits of your choice (they will burn if you add them before cooking).
+Take the apple cake out of the oven and add other chopped dried fruits of your choice (they will burn if you add them before cooking).
 I use dried apricots, raisins and cranberries which makes for a most colorful display.
 Freezes well.

 Dr. Denice Moffat is a practicing naturopath, medical intuitive, and veterinarian working on the family unit (which includes humans and animals) through her phone consultation practice established in 1993.
-She has a content-rich website at www.NaturalHealthTechniques.com and free monthly newsletter.
-Most months she includes a healthy recipe in her newsletter.
+She has a content-rich website at NaturalHealthTechniques.com.